kangax/textmate-js-language-syntax-file/README.md

 ### Enhancements

-- Fixes matching of numeric literals with exponents
+- Fixes highlighting of numeric literals with exponents

         123e-12;
         -5.673E+290;